 We network with teachers to inform them about our campaign and request an opportunity to speak to their students.
 When we get an invitation we send a two-person team to the class.
 The first person talks about their own workplace and union experiences.
 We want students to hear directly from workers why people choose to join a union and what it has meant for them and others.
 So far, we have speaking commitments from unionized public school teachers, graduate teaching assistants, health care workers, bookstore workers, and hotel and restaurant workers.
 The second person is from Portland Rising and talks more generally about worker struggles in Portland and beyond, and the importance of unions as one way for working people to defend their rights and promote community interests.

 We then take questions and pass out JwJ pledge cards which call on the signer to commit to come out for five actions/solidarity rallies over the next year.
 This allow us to alert interested students to on-going local labor struggles and gives them a way to become more active on labor issues if they desire.
-All are also invited to attend Portland Rising meetings, which take place the second Wednesday of every month, from 5:30 to 7 pm, at the Jobs with Justice office.
+All are also invited to attend Portland Rising meetings, which take place the second Wednesday of every month, from 6:30 to 8 pm, in the Jobs with Justice training room, which is in the basement of the building housing the Portland Jobs with Justice office, 1500 NE Irving Street.

 Finally, we also maintain a Why Unions Matter campaign library that includes selective studies on the economic contributions of unions to workers and their communities, worker testimonies on the benefits of unionization, and union and community organizing experiences in resisting anti-union attacks.